The Learning Never Stops At Trout Lake Nature Center

 The Trout Lake Nature Center strives to touch people’s hearts, kindle their imaginations and stimulate their minds.
 The many benefits of time in nature on brains, bodies and spirit has been deeply researched.
 Studies show nature will speed the health recovery process, reduce blood pressure, increase focus and lower the risk of cancer as well as lift people’s spirits.

 How long does it take to get a dose of nature high enough to improve health?
 120 minutes or only 2 hours per week.
-It is not just nice to have but a have-to-have for physical health and cognitive function.
+It is not just nice to have but a must-have for physical health and cognitive function.

 Nature centers bring the natural environment to people under the guidance of trained professionals and volunteers to experience and develop relationships with the natural world.
 In this era of isolation and disconnection from the land, a connection to nature is more important than ever.